"Emigrate with Confidence"

 What the numbers tell us

-Home Affairs invitation-round data confirms that the majority of NIV invitations are issued in Priority 3, with Critical Technologies leading the count, followed by Health Industries, then Renewables and Low Emission Technologies.
+Home Affairs invitation round data confirms that the majority of invitations are issued in this area, Critical Technologies leading the count, followed by Health Industries, then Renewables and Low Emission Technologies.

-For Priority 3 candidates with three or more strong achievement indicators, the typical timeline from EOI to invitation is a matter of months.
-For candidates with fewer indicators, invitation may take materially longer, or may not arrive at all.
+For candidates with three or more strong achievement indicators, the typical timeline from EOI to invitation is a matter of months.
+For candidates with fewer indicators, the invitation may take materially longer, or may not arrive at all.

-Priority 3 is the realistic target for senior UK professionals in AI, quantum, robotics, biotech, clean energy, and medical innovation who can credibly evidence international recognition in their field.
+This is a realistic target for senior professionals in AI, quantum, robotics, biotech, clean energy, and medical innovation who can credibly evidence international recognition in their field.

-Sterling’s role on Priority 3 cases is forensic: identifying which of the three Tier One sectors best fits your profile, mapping your achievements to the Department’s indicator framework, sourcing the right nominator, and assembling the evidence pack that converts achievement into an invitation.
+Sterling’s role is forensic: identifying which of the three Tier One sectors best fits your profile, mapping your achievements to the Department’s indicator framework, sourcing the right nominator, and assembling the evidence pack that converts achievement into an invitation.

 The seven Tier Two sectors